llaurapeng/ROX-Report-Generator/README.md

 I developed this app for Momentum Worldwide to streamline the report creation process for each of their diverse clients.
-Traditionally, while the reports follow a consistent structure, they need to be recreated for every new company they work with.
-This app automates that process, helping to reduce the time and effort required to generate customized reports for different clients.
+Traditionally, while the reports follow a consistent structure, they need to be recreated for every new company they work with and event.
+This app automates that process, helping to reduce the time and effort required to generate customized reports for different clients and events.

 How does it work?